Virtual Programming at the Black History Museum

-The Washington Revels Jubilee Voices ensemble is committed to the preservation of African American history and traditions–presenting songs and stories of struggle and perseverance, trials, and triumphs, as expressed through a cappella music, drama, and dance.
+Washington Revels Jubilee Voices ensemble is committed to the preservation of African American history and traditions–presenting songs and stories of struggle and perseverance, trials, and triumphs, as expressed through a cappella music, drama, and dance.
 Established in 2010, the group now performs regularly throughout the Washington DC area, singing, sharing, and learning the stories of the people in those communities.
-The Alexandria Black History Museum presented this virtual concert on February 20, 2021.

-- Hidden in Plain Sight: Moss Kendrix and the Enterprise to sell Black Citizenship (lecture, February 17, 2021)
+- Hidden in Plain Sight: Moss Kendrix and the Enterprise to sell Black Citizenship, Brenna Wynn Greer (February 17, 2021)

-- You will Find it Handy: Traveling Safely in the Old Dominion with The Green Book (lecture, February 24, 2021)
+- You will Find it Handy: Traveling Safely in the Old Dominion with The Green Book, Susan Hellman (February 24, 2021)

 Story Time with Young Historians

+The book publishers have generously allowed the museum to post Story Time videos through the end of June, 2021.
 Each video features a picture book that introduces history and promotes diversity for young readers.
 A Museum Educator provides historical context and local community connections.
-New videos released the first Tuesday of every month.
+New videos were released the first Tuesday of every month.

 - Harriet and the Promised Land, by Jacob Lawrence